YotpoLtd/breakproof-base-monorepo/docs/pnpm-intro.md

 ## Basics `#1` — the fundamentals

-!!! abstract "TL;DR & Motivation"
+> [!NOTE]
+>

-    `pnpm` is a `npm` alternative with backward-compatible CLI interface that has additional functionality.
-In other words, it's a **superset** of `npm`.
+> `pnpm` is a `npm` alternative with mostly backward-compatible CLI interface
+> that has additional functionality.
+In other words, it's a ~**superset** of
+> `npm`.
+>

-    A single tool with a small CLI interface which can do what multiple tools previously did, replacing `nvm`, `npm` and `nx`  🎉️
+> A single tool with a small CLI interface which can do what multiple tools

-    When you develop your package in a `pnpm` monorepo, you get infrastructure out-of-the box, so `git checks`, `lint checks`, `formatting checks`, `type checks`, code `generators`, `release` process, PR checks, _etc_. **And** since other packages in the same repo are already using the same infra, you should be more confident that it works.
+> previously were used for, capable of replacing `nvm`, `npm` and things like
+> `nx` 🎉️

 The **main 6** added functionalities in `pnpm` (_not an exhaustive list_):

 1. 🎯 **Selecting specific packages**

    `pnpm` understands when you have multiple packages inside a single repository.
 So if you want to run `npm` commands, it lets you select which from the packages you want to run the commands for.
 For example: instead a single `npm install` for the entire repository you can do `pnpm --filter="<selector of packages>" install` which will only run `install` for those packages.
 Same applies for `npm run script-name`, which can be `pnpm --filter="<selector of packages>" run script-name`.

 2. 📦 **Individual dependencies for each package**

    The packages in a `pnpm` monorepo are treated as real isolated packages.
 This means that you don't have a single `pnpm install` which installs the dependencies of all packages in the repo bunched together in a single `node_modules`.
 The dependencies of each package live in the respective directory of that package and others can't use them.
 So you can use whatever version of a library you need **&** you don't have to deal with version